episerver/Foundation-docs/Foundation.Cms/Block Types/Facebook Feed Block.md

 ![Facebook Feed Block](Screenshots/Facebook%20Feed%20Block%20-%20icon.png)

-A *Block Type* designed to display content prominently on your website.
-You can use a predefined icon along with rich text.
+A *Block Type* designed to embed a Facebook feed.

 ## Property List
 The following property list includes properties that are unique to this content type.
 For a list of global properties, view our [*Common Page Properties*](../../Common%20Page%20Properties.md) list.